U.S. airlift support to bolster African hunt for violent warlord

 The CV-22 Osprey is a Special Operations variant of the aircraft, which was developed for the Marine Corps.
 The plane can carry about 24 troops and their gear.

-The Ospreys and four refueling tankers - two C-130s and two KC-135 - will join the 100 U.S. Special Operations troops who have been in Uganda for a year advising and assisting AU forces involved in the search for Kony.
+The Ospreys and three refueling tankers - two C-130s and one KC-135 - will join the 100 U.S. Special Operations troops who have been in Uganda for a year advising and assisting AU forces involved in the search for Kony.

 Kirby said the Ospreys would remain in Uganda only a short time before returning to their base in Djibouti but would likely return periodically to Uganda to help with the effort against Kony.